dettrace/dettrace/examples/README.md

-# Cloudseal Alpha - Dynamic determinism enforcement

-## Overview
+## Getting Started with the Cloudseal Alpha Prototype

-Cloudseal uses a combination of lightweight containerization and system call interception to identify and compensate for potentially random behavior that may occur during the execution of a given program or command.
+The Cloudseal alpha prototype provides dynamic determinism enforcement.
+It uses a combination of lightweight containerization and system call interception to identify and compensate for potentially random behavior that may occur during the execution of a given program or command.
 In this way, Cloudseal can be used to launch arbitrary programs and run them in a way that is deterministic and reproducible.

 Future Cloudseal releases will include additional features, particularly record-replay features.
 This alpha package provides only the core deterministic container concept, and it is useful primarily for deterministic builds and software tests.